abstools/abstools/website/src/site/sphinx/internals.rst

 About this guide
 ================

-This guide is meant to help document how absc -- the ABS compiler -- works, as well as to help new contributors get involved in development, and for using ABS as basis for their own research.
-It is meant as a high-level overview, presenting the kinds of things that (ideally) do not change frequently.
+This guide helps document how absc -- the ABS compiler -- works, and helps new contributors get involved in development and use ABS as basis for their own research.
+It is a high-level overview, presenting the kinds of things that (ideally) do not change often.

 Part 1 contains general information that should be useful no matter how you are contributing.
 Part 2 contains information about how